Teach your kids how to sort, separate and put their dirty clothes in the wash now.

 Oh yes, little Johnny deserves more time to study and be with his friends, that good boy.
 College is not the time to be doing laundry.

-Because when you’ve paid for big Johnny’s dirty socks to be turned inside out by an actual hard working college student, he’s going to have a difficult time wrapping his head around the fact that laundry is, unfortunately, a never ending reality in life.
+Because when you’ve paid for big Johnny’s dirty socks to be turned inside out by an actual hard working college student, he’s going to have a difficult time wrapping his head around the fact that laundry is, unfortunately, a never-ending reality in life.
 You have the privilege of owning and wearing clothes then you’re going to also get the privilege of having to wash them.
 Laundry is only one of the regular bummers of adulthood.
+If you want to help them out, then give them some money to help pay for the laundry machines, but make sure that’s the only thing you’re paying for.
+They don’t even need to have loose change now though since they can use an app like ShinePay at most laundromats.
+If they don’t have this app then you need to make sure that they get it!
+It’ll help make their life a lot easier when it comes to doing laundry (but at least they’ll be doing laundry themselves)!

 Proctor and Gamble is just another corporation to prey on the loving, over-involved parent.
 Companies are finding success in offering services that ultimately chip away at not only parents’ bank accounts but the overall health of young adults today.